Predicted number counts and clustering of Hi galaxies from future radio surveys: Galaxy Simulations

 \subsubsection{TNG300}

 We use the data from TNG300 to study the clustering of galaxies (see Section \ref{sec:acf_cov}) because of its larger volume.
 In this part of our work, we use the data at snapshot 0 and calculate the redshift of a galaxy based on its comoving position from a reference observer.
 We only include galaxies between $0.01 \leq z \leq 0.067$ with $S\leq 10^5 \mu$Jy.
-The simulation box is divided into nine different fields, each with a square field of view of 20$^\circ$, as shown in Figure~\ref{fig:hi_galaxies}.
+The simulation box is divided into nine different fields, {\edit each with a square field of view of $20^\circ \times 20^\circ$, as shown in Figure~\ref{fig:hi_galaxies}.
+This area is similar to the `medium deep' SKA \HI galaxy survey tier proposed in \citet{2015aska.confE.167S}, although the latter targets greater depth, with a mean redshift of around 0.2.}

 We compare the mean halo mass and cumulative number of galaxies above the flux density threshold as a function of flux density cut from the nine fields in Figure~\ref{fig:meanhmass_ngal}.
 The dash-dotted lines represent the values in each field while the solid red line represents the mean across all nine fields.
 The mean halo mass in each field ranges between 3.8 to 4.8 $\times 10^{11} \, M_\odot/h$ at $S_{\rm rms}=100~\mu$Jy.
 At $S_{\rm rms}=1000~\mu$Jy, this goes up by only about $0.4 \times 10^{11} \, M_\odot/h$, i.e. the mean halo mass changes only slowly with flux density at $z = 0$.
 The cumulative number of galaxies more than doubles between 1000~$\mu$Jy and 100~$\mu$Jy however.